Bylaws of the Cell and Molecular Biology Graduate Group

 Candidates applying for membership in CAMB must have a faculty appointment at the University of Pennsylvania.
 All candidates must demonstrate, commensurate with their experience, a strong commitment to and competence in PhD graduate training and graduate teaching.
 All faculty must have an independent laboratory and clearly demonstrated expertise and productivity in Cell and Molecular Biology as judged, for example, by multiple first or last authored publications in highly respected peer-reviewed journals within the field.
 Faculty applying for membership three or more years after their initial appointment must demonstrate the presence of an active and independent, high quality research program appropriate for the training of graduate students.
 This can be accomplished, for example, through a distinguished record of publications in the field of Cell and Molecular Biology, a history of outside funding, and participation in graduate teaching or graduate group activities.

-- For newly appointed (within two years) and adjunct faculty (faculty with primary appointments outside the University of Pennsylvania), written confirmation that the faculty member currently holds an appointment in a department at the University of Pennsylvania.
+• For faculty who are newly appointed to the University of Pennsylvania (within two years) or adjunct (faculty with primary appointments outside the University of Pennsylvania), written confirmation that the faculty member currently holds an appointment in a department at the University of Pennsylvania.

-Once admitted to a specific program, a faculty member may supervise a rotation or dissertation for any student in the Graduate Group, regardless of the Program that the student has selected.
-Supervision of graduate students is contingent on demonstrating the capability of supporting a student, should they do a thesis in that laboratory.
-Membership in a Program requires participation in Program-specific and CAMB-wide activities (see Renewing Membership, below).
+Once admitted to a specific CAMB program, a faculty member may supervise a rotation or dissertation for any student in the Graduate Group, regardless of the student's Program affiliation.
+Serving as thesis advisor for graduate students requires documentation of resources available for student support.
+Continued membership required participation in Program-specific and CAMB-wide activities (See Faculty Reappointment).

-- Teaching/Academic Committee Service: A minimum of 15 of the 50 hours must be devoted to teaching and/or service on academic committees.
-Teaching is defined to include directing courses, preparing and giving lectures, other course preparation and in-class time, grading, and the like.
+• Teaching/Academic Committee Service: A minimum of 15 of the 50 hours must be devoted to teaching and/or service on academic committees.
+Teaching service includes directing courses, preparing and giving lectures, preparing and giving lectures, in-class time, grading, and the like.
 Academic committee service includes participation in preliminary exam and thesis committees.
 This service category does not include supervision of a rotation or dissertation student.

-- Administrative Committee Service/Supervision of Students in the Lab: The remaining hours per year must be performed in areas such as serving on administrative committees and supervising rotations and dissertations.
+• Administrative Committee Service/Supervision of Students in the Lab: The remaining service hours must be devoted to serving on administrative committees and supervising rotation and dissertation students.

-The Executive Committee, advised by recommendations of the Program Chairs, shall make decisions regarding membership.
-A faculty member whose membership is not renewed may appeal the decision to their Program Chair.
-The Executive Committee will vote again on reappointment after this meeting.
+The CAMB office tracks faculty service and provides service records to faculty annually to confirm accuracy.
+The Executive Committee, advised by recommendations of the Program Chairs, shall make decisions regarding reappointment.
+A faculty member who is not reappointed may appeal the decision to the Program Chair and the Executive Committee who will then review the case and vote again on reappointment.

 Organization | Program Structure | Executive Committee | Graduate Group-wide Committees | Faculty Membership | Reviews